add-qwq/Requests-GUI/README.md

 1. Select `GET` from the method dropdown.
 2. Enter `https://httpbin.org/get` in the URL field.
 3. Go to the **Query Parameters** tab and enter `name=John&age=30` (or JSON `{"name": "John", "age": 30}`).
-4. (Optional) Add a header: `User-Agent: Requests-GUI-EN` in the Headers table.
+4. (Optional) Add a header: `User-Agent: Requests-GUI` in the Headers table.
 5. Click **Send Request**.

 **Expected Response**: